K-12 EDUCATION

 Student well-being impacts academic performance, social interactions, and overall engagement.
 By incorporating measures related to mental health, mattering, and adverse childhood experiences, this section aims to holistically understand the dynamics that affect the broader education system in Maine.

 The Maine Integrated Youth Health Survey contains the most detailed information about student health and well-being.
-The survey is administered to Maine students in grades 5-12 to learn more about their health behaviors and attitudes regarding areas like substance use, mental health, protective factors, and more.
-There was a notable increase in mental health concerns among both middle and high school students between 2019 and 2021.
-The data used for this section is from 2021.
+The survey is administered to Maine students in grades 5-12 every other year to learn more about their health behaviors and attitudes regarding areas like substance use, mental health, protective factors, and more.
+There has been a notable increase in mental health concerns among both middle and high school students since the pandemic.

 MENTAL HEALTH